 Almost one here has passed since Maria from Bianco Bouquet called me.
 They have in mind the idea to realize an inspirational Styled Shot in an Italian Villa, for the Russian magazine Weddywood.
-Of course, I was absolutely enthusiast to be their partner in crime, also if a styled shooting is something that I don’t often do.
-Also if I was pretty satisfied with how the final work turned out, I needed nine months to put a few (!!) of my favorites in a row and publish them here on the blog… more or less like giving a birth (but without the same pain, I guess).
+Of course, I was absolutely enthusiastic to be their partner in crime, also if a styled shooting is something that I don’t often do.
+Also if I was pretty satisfied with how the final work turned out, I needed nine months to put a few (!!) of my favorites in a row and publish them here on the blog… more or less like giving birth (but without the same pain, I guess).
 In this work, I also tried something slightly different in the color correction and tonal grading that I usually adopt for my works, and it suddenly became the base for all the 2018 wedding season.
 Let me know if you appreciate it in the comments, and let’s see what will change in 2019!

 Something more about the shooting at the very end of the post, before a couple of funny ones!

-Photographer: Francesco Spighi, Wedding planning and coordination: Bianco Bouquet Weddings & Events, Venue: Villa Cora, Stylist: The Tuscan Beauty Wedding, Wedding gown and suit provided by: Le Spose di Mori, Wedding dress: Berta Bridal; Groom Suit: Carlo Pignatelli, Sweets and cakes: Dolce Lab, Flowers and Decors: Giardino delle Fate, Videography: Elena Mannocci
+Photographer: Francesco Spighi, Wedding planning, and coordination: Bianco Bouquet Weddings & Events, Venue: Villa Cora, Stylist: The Tuscan Beauty Wedding, Wedding gown and suit provided by Le Spose di Mori, Wedding dress: Berta Bridal; Groom Suit: Carlo Pignatelli, Sweets, and cakes: Dolce Lab, Flowers, and Decors: Giardino Delle Fate, Videography: Elena Mannocci

 Something about this Styled Shot in an Italian Villa